Contextual hypotheses and semantics of logic programs: Background

 if $E$ is defined as $\{p(\NUM{2n})\mid n\in\NSET\}\cup\{b(\NUM{n})\mid n\in\NSET\}$, and if $\Omega$ selects the unique occurrence of $q(X)$ and the second occurrence of $p(X)$ in the body of $R$ then $\FLP\PLUS E$ will contain a rule that is logically equivalent to

 where $\doteq$ denotes syntactic identity.
-We will see that in case \FLP\ is symmetric, we can choose $\Omega$ and $E$ in such a way that $\LB\FLP\PLUS E\RB$ captures the well-founded semantics as applied to the positive rules of \FLP; moreover, this choice of $\Omega$ and $E$ is a particular case of choices made according to a simple principle, that happens to be maximally biased towards negative information.
-Still in case where \FLP\ is symmetric, we can also choose $\Omega$ and $E$ in ways such that $\LB\FLP\PLUS E\RB$ are the stable models of the positive rules of \FLP; similarly, these choices of $\Omega$ and $E$ are particular cases of choices made according to a simple principle, that happen to be maximally biased towards negative information.
+We will see that in case \FLP\ is symmetric, we can choose $\Omega$ and $E$ in such a way that $\LB\FLP\PLUS E\RB$ captures the well-founded semantics applied to the positive rules of \FLP; moreover, this choice of $\Omega$ and $E$ is a particular case of choices made according to a simple principle, that happens to be maximally biased towards negative information.
+Still in case \FLP\ is symmetric, we can also choose $\Omega$ and $E$ in ways such that $\LB\FLP\PLUS E\RB$ are the stable models of the positive rules of \FLP; similarly, these choices of $\Omega$ and $E$ are particular cases of choices made according to a simple principle, that happen to be maximally biased towards negative information.
 Importantly, these correspondences are between a framework where negation is classical and frameworks where negation is meant not to be classical.
-Answer-set programming seems to offer a greater challenge as its syntax accommodates two kinds of negation: $\neg$, meant to be classical, and $\NOT$, meant to be nonclassical.
+The answer-set semantics seems to offer a greater challenge as its syntax accommodates two kinds of negation: $\neg$, meant to be classical, and $\NOT$, meant to be nonclassical.
 But the correspondence turns out to be easy to establish if one conceives of $\NOT$ as a syntactic variant to $\Omega$.
-More precisely, conceive of $\NOT\mathit{literal}$ as a request to select $\SIM\mathit{literal}$, where $\SIM\mathit{literal}$ is $\neg\mathit{literal}$ if $\mathit{literal}$ is an atom, and $\mathit{atom}$ if it is of the form $\neg\mathit{atom}$.
-Given a set of rules \FLP\ in the bodies of which both $\neg$ and $\NOT$ might occur, consider the set of rules $\FLP'$ obtained from \FLP\ by replacing all occurrences of $\NOT\mathit{literal}$ with $\SIM\mathit{literal}$ (so only classical negation occurs in $\FLP'$).
-Then set $\Omega$ to select precisely the occurrences of literals in the bodies of the rules of $\FLP'$ that have replaced an occurrence of an expression of the form $\NOT\mathit{literal}$ in the bodies of the rules of \FLP.
+More precisely, conceive of $\NOT\mathit{literal}$ as a request to select $\SIM\mathit{literal}$.
+Given a set of rules \FLP\ in the bodies of which both $\neg$ and $\NOT$ might occur, with $\NOT$ applied only to atoms and classical negations of atoms, consider the set of rules $\FLP'$ obtained from \FLP\ by replacing all occurrences of $\NOT\mathit{literal}$ with $\SIM\mathit{literal}$ (so only classical negation occurs in $\FLP'$).
+Then set $\Omega$ to select precisely the occurrences of literals in the bodies of the rules of $\FLP'$ that have replaced an occurrence of an expression of the form $\NOT\mathit{literal}$ in the bodies of the corresponding rules of \FLP.
 For instance, if \FLP\ contains the rule

 then $\FLP'$ will contain the rule